gameraccoon/sparse_set_container/README.md

 # Sparse Set Container
-A container based on a sparse set
+A container based on a sparse set.

+It is useful if you want a container with performance close to Vec but you also want to safely store the indexes to the elements (so that they are not invalidated on removals).
+E.g. you have a list of elements in UI that the user can add and remove, but you want to refer to the elements of that list from somewhere else.

 [![crates.io][crates.io shield]][crates.io link]
 [![Documentation][docs.rs badge]][docs.rs link]